-Hi, are you confused about the term CPU and GPU?
+Hi, are you confused about the terms CPU and GPU?
 Don’t worry! here I will give you a deep insight.
 We know that almost every hardware’s name in our PC is in abbreviated form to name them clearly, keeping all those names straight can be confusing.
-CPU and GPU both are pretty similar, both are made up of hundreds of millions of transistor and can process thousands of processes per second, but the question is, are they different or same?
+CPU and GPU are pretty similar, both are made up of hundreds of millions of transistors and can process thousands of processes per second, but the question is, are they different or the same?

 What is a CPU?

-CPU is that part of a computer which performs all tasks and calculations related to every hardware component associated with your computer, to make your device run properly.
-That is why it is called ‘Central’ Processing Unit because it manages every functionality, calculations of every hardware and software component which your pc posses.
-It qualifies it to be named also as “the brain” of Computer.
+CPU is that part of a computer that performs all tasks and calculations related to every hardware component associated with your computer, to make your device run properly.
+That is why it is called ‘Central’ Processing Unit because it manages every functionality, calculation of every hardware and software component which your pc possesses.
+It qualifies it to be named also as “the brain” of the Computer.

 What is a GPU?

-GPU (Graphics Processing Unit) is a kind of specialized CPU which is developed for a very specific need.
-Whatever you can see on the display of your monitor screen is due to GPU, it is designed to perform the activities like VR, high-resolution graphics rendering, and here comes my favorite, hardcore gaming!! sorry for excitement, these things require a lot of power and that’s where GPU shines.
-A GPU performs a fraction of operations of a CPU, need to be mentioned here, at a very high speed.
+GPU (Graphics Processing Unit) is a kind of specialized CPU that is developed for a very specific need.
+Whatever you can see on the display of your monitor screen is due to GPU, it is designed to perform the activities like VR, high-resolution graphics rendering, and here comes my favorite, hardcore gaming!! sorry for the excitement, these things require a lot of power and that’s where GPU shines.
+A GPU performs a fraction of the operations of a CPU, which needs to be mentioned here, at a very high speed.
 Having a high number of available cores basically, thousands of cores makes calculations of thousands of pixels in very optimum time to display complex graphics.

-So, from above explanations, you must have understood the difference between GPU and CPU and would have understood that GPUs are not the things used in place of CPUs but are used with CPUs to enhance and accelerate overall performance of your computer system.
-And do not get confused between GPU and graphics card, graphics cards are just hardware module with one or more GPUs embedded on them.
+So, from the above explanations, you must have understood the difference between GPU and CPU and would have understood that GPUs are not the things used in place of CPUs but are used with CPUs to enhance and accelerate the overall performance of your computer system.
+And do not get confused between GPU and graphics card, graphics cards are just hardware modules with one or more GPUs embedded in them.
 If still you are having any doubt then feel free to comment below.